Elevating Inclusion & Diversity – a Core Company Value

 Following the conference, Jan shared her thoughts and personal experience as a woman working in the engineering industry in a recent article, Inclusion and Diversity Becomes a Core Company Value at Jacobs.

-“Being a female, non-engineer (I have a B.S. in Biology), starting her career in a very traditional engineering/design firm was a daunting challenge.
+“Being a female, non-engineer (I have a B.S. in Biology), starting my career in a very traditional engineering/design firm was a daunting challenge.
 What I did have in my favor was that the U.S. Environmental Protection Agency was ramping up its Superfund program activities, so the opportunities for someone like me coming out of college were significant.
 There simply were no experienced environmental/hazardous waste professionals, as the industry was in its infancy,” Jan shared.

 “I was fortunate enough as a young professional to be aligned to a project manager that challenged me, mentored me, and provided me constant, expanding opportunity,” she continued.
 “I looked for opportunities to expand my project and program management capabilities by helping other leaders with critical client challenges.”